mayuresh0508/mayuresh0508/README.md

 - 👋 Hi, I’m @mayuresh0508
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development and Challenging Problems
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Web DEvelopment open source projects
 - 📫 How to reach me ...

 <!---